BLKSerene/Wordless/doc/doc_eng.md

 In *N-gram Generator*, you can search for n-grams (consecutive tokens) or skip-grams (non-consecutive tokens) in different files, count and compute the raw frequency and relative frequency of each n-gram/skip-gram, and calculate the dispersion and adjusted frequency for each n-gram/skip-gram using different measures.
 You can adjust the settings for the generated results via **Generation Settings**.
 To allow skip-grams in the results, check **Generation Settings → Allow skipped tokens** and modify the settings.
 You can also set constraints on the position of search terms in all n-grams via **Search Settings → Search Term Position**.

-It is possible to disable searching altogether and generate an exhausted list of n-grams/skip-grams by unchecking **Search Settings** for each file, but it is not recommended to do so, since the processing speed might be too slow.

 You can generate line charts or word clouds for n-grams using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

 You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.